5 Calcium Benefits For Pregnancy

 5 Benefits of Calcium For Pregnancy

-Calcium is important for the formation of baby’s bones and teeth.
+Calcium is important for the formation of a baby’s bones and teeth.

-Calcium is one of the most important and essential building blocks of your baby’s bones and teeth.
-This is one reason calcium is absolutely essential for the baby’s overall proper growth and development.
-Proper calcium intake is linked to higher and healthier birth weights.
+Calcium is one of the most essential building blocks of your baby’s bones and teeth.
+This is one reason calcium is absolutely critical for the baby’s overall proper growth and development.
+Adequate calcium intake is linked to higher and healthier birth weights.

-And, don’t forget that calcium is important for the mother’s health too!
-Research has found calcium deficiency during pregnancy can lead to loss of bone mass, higher bone turnover, and may even contribute to the development of osteoporosis later in life for the mother.
+And don’t forget that calcium is important for the mother’s health, too!
+Research has found that calcium deficiency during pregnancy can lead to loss of bone mass and higher bone turnover and may even contribute to the development of osteoporosis later in life for the mother.

 Calcium may help grow a healthy heart and nerves.

 Calcium contributes to the healthy development of the baby’s bones and teeth.
-But, it may also play a super important role in the proper growth of the baby’s heart and nerves.
+It also plays an important role in properly developing the baby’s heart and nerves.
 Getting the proper amount of calcium is essential to the growth of the baby’s nervous system, musculoskeletal system, and circulatory system.
-And, calcium also plays a crucial role in our nervous system and nerve functioning.
+Calcium also plays a crucial role in your nervous system and nerve functioning.

 Calcium encourages normal heart rhythm development.